-John F. (Jack) Sandner became a member of our board of directors in April 2015 and has been a member of Virtu Financial's board of directors since November 2011.
-Mr. Sandner has served as a member of the board of directors of CME Group Inc. since 1978 and has been a member of CME for more than 30 years.
+Mr. Sandner became a member of our board of directors in April 2015 and has been a member of Virtu Financial's board of directors since November 2011.
+Mr. Sandner served as a member of the board of directors of CME Group Inc. from 1978 to 2018, and as Chairman of the board for 13 years.
 He also served as Special Policy Advisor from 1998 to 2005.
-Previously, he served as Chairman of the board of CME Group Inc. for 13 years.
-Mr. Sandner has served as Chairman of E\Trade Futures, LLC since 2003.
-Mr. Sandner previously served as President and CEO of RB&H Financial Services, L.P., a futures commission merchant and clearing firm ("RB&H Financial Services"), from 1985 to 2003.
-RB&H Financial Services is now a division of MF Global.
-Mr. Sandner serves as a consultant to RB&H Financial Services.
-Mr. Sandner currently serves on the board of the National Futures Association and serves as one of our board representatives on the Dubai Mercantile Exchange.
-Mr. Sandner currently serves on the board of CME Group Inc. and Echo Global
+Presently Mr. Sandner serves as a consultant to CME Group.
+Mr. Sandner served as Chairman of E\TRADE Futures LLC from 2003-2013.
+Mr. Sandner previously served as President and CEO of RB&H Financial Services, L.P., a futures commission merchant and clearing firm of CME Group from 1985 to 2003.
+Mr. Sandner currently serves on the board of the National Futures Association and serves on the Board of Ryan Specialty Group.
+Mr. Sandner previously served on the board of Echo Global Logistics, Inc. and previously served on the board of Click Commerce Inc.

-Logistics, Inc. and previously served on the board of Click Commerce Inc. Mr. Sandner's extensive business experience in the electronic market making business and his previous service on the boards of other public companies adds significant value to our board of directors.
+Mr. Sandner's extensive business experience in the electronic market making business and his previous service on the boards of other public companies adds significant value to our board of directors.